jamescherti/kirigami.el/README.md

              :repo "jamescherti/kirigami.el"
              :files (:defaults "extensions/kirigami*.el"))
   :config
+  ;; The kirigami-jump extension integrates Kirigami with Emacs jump mechanisms ;; so navigation never lands inside hidden text.
+It adds hooks and advices for ;; subsystems such as xref, imenu, consult, save-place, flymake, evil jumps, ;; bookmarks, grep, and org-agenda, creating consistent behavior across all ;; jump related operations.
+  (require 'kirigami-jump)
+  (kirigami-jump-mode)

   (with-eval-after-load 'outline
     ;; Optional enhancements for 'outline-mode', 'outline-minor-mode', and ;; related modes such as 'outline-indent-mode' and 'org-mode'.